emwap/stream-paper/paper.md

 digital signal processing applications but we tested the different implementations with a wide variety of buffer sizes to see the scalability of our technique.
-The monadic buffer version is slightly better for small buffer sizes but worse for large window sizes.
+The monadic buffer version is slightly better for small buffer sizes but worse for large sizes.
 The reason is that the cyclic buffer implementation uses the modulus operation frequently to ensure that the buffer is presented to the programmer with elements in the right order and not shifted.
 The